Siege of Chandax: Siege of Chandax

 After hearing of the news of his slaughtered battalion, Phokas resolved to move quickly and establish a firm siege of the city.
 He inspected the city wall and found it to be extremely strong.
-As a result he ordered his men to begin constructing a circumvallation from coast to coast in front of the landward side of the city wall.
+As a result, he ordered his men to begin constructing a circumvallation from coast to coast in front of the landward side of the city wall.
 However, Pastilas' misfortune also demonstrated to Phokas that he would have to secure his rear before focusing on the siege.
 He selected a small group of younger soldiers, and led them out of the camp at night in secret.
 The Byzantines took a few prisoners, from whom they learned that a relief force, according to Leo some 40,000 men, were assembling on a nearby hill to attack the Byzantine encampment.
 Phokas allowed his men to rest during the next day, and only set off again when evening had fallen, guided by locals (probably native Christians).
 Quickly and quietly, his men surrounded the Arab encampment.
 Phokas then ordered the trumpets blown and charged the sleeping Arabs.
 Taken by surprise, the Arabs gave no thought to resisting, but tried to flee, only to run into other Byzantine troops.

 The Arab relief army was annihilated, and Phokas instructed his men to cut off the heads of the fallen and take them with them as they returned to their base, again moving only during the night.
 On the next day, he had his men impale some of the heads in view of the city wall, and hurled others with catapults into the city itself.
 The sight caused great consternation and lamentation among the inhabitants, who saw their kin and friends dead; but they remained determined to resist, and threw back an attack led by Phokas soon after.
 Phokas employed archers and throwing machines against the defenders while attempting to scale the wall using ladders.
 The fortress held, however, under the pressure of the bombardments, and the ladders were crushed.
-Phokas soon called off the siege.
+Phokas soon called off the assault.
 He now decided to blockade the city for the winter while his engineers began to design and construct more significant siege engines.